 Yes, it is perfectly acceptable to use the same location for both your business address and registered office.

-You can avail of our central Dublin 2 Address as both your registered office and business address with our Virtual Office package.
+You can avail of our central Dublin 2 Address as both your registered office and business address with our Virtual Office in Ireland package.

 What Is A Company Secretary?

 A Company Secretary is a named representative on all of a companies legal documentation.
 Your company secretary will be required to countersign on all documentation such as Annual Returns and Bank Accounts.

 Check out our blog post on the role of a company secretary.

 What Is The Role Of A Company Secretary In Ireland?

 The Company Secretary is a legal adviser, facilitator, and communicator to the board and the company’s shareholders.

 For more information have a look at our blog post on why you need a Company Secretary!

 Do I Need A Company Secretary For My Irish Company?